manricheon/EUSR-PCL-Tensorflow/README.md

 ## Usage of testing code
 The instructions for the usage of testing code is below.
-Generating super-resolved images from the pre-trained models can be done by `<test/test.py>`.
+Generating super-resolved images from the pre-trained models can be done by `<src/test/test.py>`.
 Now, we only support x4 super-resolution for the challenge.

-1. Download and copy the trained model available in Downloads section to the `<test/>` folder.
+1. Download and copy the trained model available in Downloads section to the `<src/test/>` folder.
-2. Place the low-resolution images (PNG files) to the `<test/LR/>` folder.
+2. Place the low-resolution images (PNG files) to the `<src/test/LR/>` folder.
-3. Run `<python test.py>`
+3. Run `<python src/test.py>`
-4. The super-resolved images will be available on the `<test/LR/>` folder.
+4. The super-resolved images will be available on the `<src/test/LR/>` folder.

 ## Usage of training code
-The training code will be upaded soon.
+It can be used for training our model, but it is not guaranteed to give same results with our pre-trained model.
+Please refer to readme.md in <src-tf2> path.

 ## Downloads